Fieldwork and Off-Campus Internship Guidelines

 Since ELEN E6999 is a 6000-level course, it will count as your general elective or a waiver replacement.
 Since this is a one-credit course, most students take it as an extra course instead of trying to fit it into the program plan.

-Internship for Academic Credit
+Fieldwork for Academic Credit

 - be on official company letterhead;